Alice Ames Winter: Career

 During the period of 1890 to 1892, Winter worked as a teacher, and in the 1890s, she served as president of the Minneapolis Kindergarten Association.
-She was one of the founders and was the first president (1907-15) of the Minneapolis Woman's Club.
+She was one of the founders and was the first president (1907–15) of the Woman's Club of Minneapolis.

 During World War I, she was chairman of the Council of National Defense Minnesota Woman's Committee and the Minnesota Commission of Public Safety Women's Auxiliary.
 She also served as director of the Minnesota Child Labor Commission, and of the Minneapolis chapter of the American Red Cross.
 Winters used the connections that she made on these committees to further the cause of woman suffrage.

-After the war, she continued her organizational activities as vice-president (1918-20) and president (1920-24) of the GFWC.
+After the war, she continued her organizational activities as vice-president (1918–20) and president (1920-24) of the GFWC.
 In 1920, she was affiliated with the establishment of the Women's Joint Congressional Committee.
 In 1928, she served as director of the Home Women's Bureau and the Republican National Committee.
 Winter was a member of Clio, the Minnesota Playground Association, League of American Pen Women, New Century, Shakespeare Club, and the Woman's Friday Morning Club.

 Her works included Prize to the Hardy, Bobbs-Merrill, 1905; Jewell Weed, 1907; and Charles Ames, a Biography, Houghton.
 Mifflin, 1913.